 The denizens of Dublin love words.
-They love them so much they hold a yearly festival in their honour.
-This nine day festival runs from the 17th to the 25th of May and features plenty to keep writers and readers interested.
-You could be in with the chance of a date with an agent by submitting the first 10,000 words of your magnum opus or how about seeing Ray Davis (former Kinks frontman) in conversation with Joseph O'Connor and reading from his new book?
-Whatever you fancy seeing at the Dublin Writers Festival there will be authors to meet, workshops to attend, and a whole city to explore afterwards.
+They love them so much they hold a yearly festival in their honor.
+This eight day festival runs from the 19th to the 27th of May and features plenty to keep writers and readers interested.
+You could be in with the chance of a date with an agent by submitting your work of your magnum opus or how about meeting other new literates with whom to discuss your ideas?
+Whatever you fancy seeing at the International Literature Festival Dublin there will be authors to meet, workshops to attend, and a whole city to explore afterwards.

 Dublin's Literary Pubs